IFCA-Advanced-Computing/FAIR_eva/docs/installation.md

 ```

 ### Launch the API
-Once installed, the `fair-eva` executable is available in the system and can be launched just by running the command (by default listens on port 9090):
+Just type and run the following command (by default listens on port 9090):

 ```bash
 fair-eva